The Cosmos flower (Koz-moss) is an annual flowering plant grown for their showy daisy-like flowers often planted as background plants.

 Are Cosmos Deer Resistant?

-No plant is “deer proof.”
-Do not confuse deer resistant with deer proof.
+No plant is “deer-proof.”
+Do not confuse deer resistance with deer-proof.

 Most growers consider Cosmos to be deer resistant or “seldom damaged.”